-Anyone reselling water or sewerage services should charge no more than the amount they are charged by the water company plus a reasonable administration fee.
+Anyone reselling water or sewerage services should charge no more than the amount they are charged by the water company, plus a reasonable administration fee.
 Maintenance costs for water or sewerage pipe work are not included in the resale price.
 These costs are usually recovered through the pitch fee or by separate agreement.
-For more information, contact the Office of Water Services, OFWAT.
+For more information, see the Office of Water Services website which provides A guide to water resale - Information for household customers.

-9 Repairs, adaptations and improvements
+8 Repairs, adaptations and improvements

-If you need to make repairs or other home improvements such as disability-related adaptations, you may be able to get help from the local authority, a charity or a Home Improvement Agency.
+If you need to make repairs or other home improvements such as disability-related adaptations, you should first check your pitch agreement and site rules to see if you need prior consent of the site owner before making any changes.
+You might also need planning permission for some improvements.
+You may be able to get financial help from the local authority, a charity or a Home Improvement Agency.

 Seek advice before carrying out any major works to ensure this does not take your property outside the definition of a mobile home.
-For example, adding exterior cladding for extra insulation increases the width of your home and may take it outside the legal definition.
-Adding a conservatory or porch may have the same effect.
+A park home, after adaptation or improvement, must be no more than 20 meters in length, 6.8 meters in width and 3.05 meters in height.
 In England, for more information, see factsheet 67, Home improvements and repairs.
-In Wales, see factsheet 67w, Home improvements and repairs for older people in Wales.
+In Wales, see Age Cymru factsheet 67w, Home improvements and repairs for older people in Wales.